 Entries Tagged as 'kids rooms'

-beautiful blue kids rooms
+7 bold and beautiful blue kids rooms

 There are so many things that turn a house in to a home – from books to souvenirs and everything in between.
 One of my must haves to make a house a home is art; lots of it and in every room.
 I’m always looking to add to my collection of wall art and my latest find are these adorable black and white prints for a kids room.
 How cute are they?

-best rugs for kids rooms
+5 of the best rugs for kids rooms

 If, like me, you’ve got wooden floors in your home, you’ll know just how important rugs are.
 They make your floors feel so much cosier.
 Throw a few cushions on your rug and it’s the perfect place to curl up and read a book or play a game or just snooze.
 Besides, a big area of wooden flooring always looks much better when broken up with rugs.
 And it’s exactly the same in a kids room – kids especially love to play on the floor so why not make the floor space as cosy, fun and inviting as possible.

-how to decorate with fairy lights bedroom
+5 fun ways to decorate with fairy lights

 Fairy lights aren’t just for Christmas.
 They add a little touch of magic and fantasy in any room, especially a kids room.
 And for a kids room, I always want lots of magic, fantasy and whimsy – a space that feeds the imagination, where endless adventures feel possible.
 Little twinkling fairy lights do just this.
 It can be a boys room or a girls room or a shared room – by adding something as simple and inexpensive as fairy lights you can add a touch of magic.
 Here are a few fun ways to decorate with fairy lights in a kids room: